Nintendo Switch online service will launch on September 18th

 Subscribers will be able to play multiplayer online games, such as Mario Kart 8 Deluxe, Splatoon 2 and Arms.
 If you were already playing those games over the internet, you’ll have to start paying.

 In order to sweeten the deal, the company is adding new services for subscribers.
 Your save data will finally be synchronized with Nintendo’s servers.
 If you break or lose your Switch, you’ll be able to restore your user profiles.
-Unfortunately, it won’t work with Splatoon 2, Dead Cells, Dark Souls Remastered, Fifa 19, NBA 2K19 and Pokémon Let’s Go.
+Unfortunately, it won’t work with Splatoon 2, Dead Cells, Dark Souls Remastered, FIFA 19, NBA 2K19 and Pokémon Let’s Go.

 Subscribers will also be able to play NES games for free.
 Around 20 games will be part of the library.
 If you plan on subscribing, Nintendo will offer a 7-day free trial on September 18th.